 How to bake potato in foil?

 I poke holes in mine with a fork.
 Rub it with oil and salt.
-Wrap in foil.
+Wrap in aluminum foil.
 Then bake according to the temperature guide above.

 Looking for more breakfast ideas?

 ITEMS/INGREDIENTS USED IN RECIPE – Hey, if you like any of the items I may have used (or are similar to the items I used) in making this recipe, I have listed some of them below.
 NOTE: These links are affiliate links of which I receive a small commission from the sale of certain item.
 This does not affect your price, it remains the same.

 If you like this or any other dish on my site, please feel free to sign up for the weekly email where you can see what new recipe we have created over here.
 Just look over to the right hand side of this page and you’ll find the “sign up” button.

 If you have any questions or see any “blooper” we made, please don’t hesitate to contact us.
 We’re all human.

 Tried one of our recipes?
 We would love it if you would let us know what you thought or if you have any suggestions.

 Speaking of suggestions?
 Have any?
 If so, please email me at firstname.lastname@example.org .

 This post may contain affiliate links.
 Please view my disclosure policy for more information.